-One thing of particular importance is the idea of the flight/fight response.
+One thing you may become aware of is your own flight/fight response.
 The responses of the lower brain, and the amygdala in particular, can help us run or fight in a threatening situation.
 We can recover and escape, possibly without long-term physical or emotional damage.

 However, if we do not run, the primitive circuits of our older and not so smart sibling can persist and take over.
 Our ability to function will deteriorate.
 The potential for post-trauma starts to be set up.

-The bodily events happening one after another provide both the story about what is happening and the visceral exponent that ‘glues’ the event in our matrix memory.
+The bodily events happening one after another provide an account of what is happening and a visceral exponent that ‘glues’ the event in our matrix memory.
 The story we tell rather depends on the workings of our younger and smarter sibling, This may provide one part of our recovery but only if the way in which we once felt inside is ‘unglued’ – that is, experienced, not avoided.

 Once we regard the body as a source of information, and tune into what is happening in the body at any given moment, we may be able to release ourselves from some of the trauma held in the body.

-Another way to view this Flight, Fight and Freeze response is to study Stephen Porges’ account of the Polyvagal system.
-This is so important that I have written up more details at:
+Another way to view this Flight, Fight, Freeze and Faint response is to study Stephen Porges’ account of the Polyvagal system.

 How can we use these ideas in a practice?